 But because of Priscilla’s positivity and incredible sense of humor, you would never know any of these terrible things happened to her.
 But that’s just how she was.
 She hid it.

-My favorite word in English is idioglossia.
+My favorite word in the English language is idioglossia.
 It means a secret language spoken between a few people.
 It is also a hidden thing.

 Well, Priscilla and I developed our own little idioglossia while in our earth science class.
 The thing about our earth science teacher was that if she caught you passing notes, you would either have to read your note aloud to the entire class or you would have to go to after-school detention.
 It was your choice.